Obesity, causes, symptoms, risk factors and complications

-It doesn't take into consideration certain factors that can affect BMI and body fat such as gender, age, muscle mass and even ethnicity.
+It doesn't take into consideration certain factors that can affect BMI and body fat, such as gender, age, muscle mass, and even ethnicity.

-The CDC took note of this and said: "factors such as age, sex, ethnicity and muscle mass can influence the relationship between BMI and body fat".
+The CDC took note of this and said: "Factors such as age, sex, ethnicity, and muscle mass can influence the relationship between BMI and body fat."

 Causes of obesity

-Other specific causes of obesity are:
+Other causes of or risk factors for obesity are: